 If you work in an architectural, engineering, or creative field, drafting tables are likely part of your work space.
-They differ from your standard desk or table in that they’re specially designed to have their flat surface slanted toward the user at an angle, usually between 30 and 50 degrees.
+They differ from a standard writing desk or table in that they’re designed specifically to have their flat surface slanted toward you at an angle, usually between 30 and 50 degrees.
 This angled surface creates an ergonomic position, helping to decrease the back, neck, and wrist strain that can occur after hours of working hunched over a flat desk.

-While traditionally used by architects and illustrators, drafting tables can be used for a variety of tasks, including sketching, crafting, painting, reviewing large documents, or writing.
-While all feature a flat drafting surface, different drafting tables offer different features, including adjustable height options, multiple working surfaces, storage options, and more.
+While traditionally used by architects and illustrators, drafting tables work well for a variety of tasks, including sketching, crafting, painting, reviewing large documents, or writing.
+While all feature a flat drafting surface, various drafting tables offer other features, including adjustable height options, multiple working surfaces, storage options for art or office supplies, and more.
 Take a look at the top products below to get an idea of the features you need in the best drafting table for your studio, office, or work space.

-- BEST OVERALL: SD Studio Designs 10053 Vision Craft Station
+- BEST OVERALL: OneSpace Silver With Blue Glass Craft Station

-- BEST BANG FOR THE BUCK: OneSpace Craft Station, Silver with Blue Glass
+- BEST BANG FOR THE BUCK: SD Studio Designs Vision Craft Station

 - BEST PORTABLE: Lucky Crown US Art Adjustable Wood Desk Table

-- BEST 42-INCH: SD STUDIO DESIGNS Vintage Rustic Oak Drafting Table
+- BEST RUSTIC: SD Studio Designs Vintage Rustic Oak Drafting Table

 Our Top Picks